What is Remote Patient Monitoring?

 How can remote patient monitoring help congestive heart failure?

 Remote Patient Monitoring is a life saving program for Medicare patients suffering from volatile chronic conditions like CHF.
 Continuous monitoring also allows the physician to patient relationship to be strengthened so that trust can be established and behavioral predictions can be made on behalf of the practitioner.
-The CHF patients that benefit most from RPM tend to be at higher risk and more recently hospitalized due to heart failure, though all CHF may benefit from remote monitoring.
+The CHF patients that benefit most from RPM tend to be at higher risk and more recently hospitalized due to heart failure, though all CHF patients have the potential to benefit from remote services.
 Monitoring heart rate and activity levels enable clinicians to study daily behavioral patterns to develop more effective treatment and management plans.
-As patients are able to record and collect more data for practitioners to review, they can begin to receive more personalized, predictive, and collaborative care.

 What happens if a CHF patient experiences a heart failure emergency?

-Dedicated medical staff members are immediately notified of these at-risk patients and can work to prevent the patient's condition from worsening or escalating.
 Population Health Management, or PHM, alerts are often categorized as low, medium, and high.
 These notifications also allow clinicians to remain within the requirements of the RPM Medicare program so that they may continue to be reimbursed for their remote services.
-RPM helps practitioners collect extremely useful patient data and ensure the proper diagnosis, management, prevention, and treatment of CHF for their patients.

 How accurate are home blood pressure monitors for remote patient monitoring?